 As a former Senior Assistant District Attorney who’s participated in hundreds of DUI-related trials, Steven Kellis has seen both sides of the law, and knows the many defenses to Pennsylvania drunk driving charges.
 He has handled cases like yours for over twenty years and can give straightforward advice about your arrest.
-Mr. Kellis has been named “Top 10 Best DUI Lawyers” and “Top 100 Trial Lawyers” in 2014 and has an “AVVO Rating of 10.0 for Superb Legal Ability”.
+Mr. Kellis has been named to the 2020 Pennsylvania “Super Lawyers” list, and was named to the “Top 10 Best DUI Lawyers” and “Top 100 Trial Lawyers” in 2014.
+Mr. Kellis has an “AVVO Rating of 10.0 for Superb Legal Ability”.

 Did the police officer have reasonable suspicion to pull you over?
 Did the police officer have probable cause to arrest you on a DUI charge?
 Did the police officer read you Miranda Warnings or Implied Consent Warnings?
 Was the breath test machine properly calibrated?
 Was the breath test or blood test operator properly certified?
 Was the breath test or blood test given within two hours of the time of driving?
 Was the police video of the stop and arrest reviewed?
 These are questions Attorney Kellis will investigate.
 He knows the tactics police and other prosecutors use, and will scrutinize all aspects of the evidence used against you by the prosecution.

 With 25 years of experience in DUI law, Steven Kellis is more than qualified to defend your case.
 He’ll diligently research the details of your case, including breath and blood test results, the events during and after your arrest, and more to ensure a thorough review of your situation.
 Because our practice is limited to Pennsylvania DUI defense, we know exactly what steps to take to boost your chances of an acquittal.
 When you hire Steven Kellis, you’re partnering with a skilled and meticulous DUI legal team that cares for their clients.